Humans benefit greatly from having brows because they protect our eyes from light and moisture and enhance our ability to express ourselves.

 Even though you may not have noticed them, dogs all have eyebrows.
 Dogs’ eyebrows comprise just the brow ridge and facial muscles on their face bone structure, unlike human eyebrows, which also have some hairs.

-Nevertheless, some dog breeds—such as Rottweilers, German Shepherds, and Dobermansstand out from the rest of their relatives because they grow fur above their eyes that is colored differently.
+Nevertheless, some dog breeds—such as Rottweilers, German Shepherds, and Dobermans—stand out from their relatives because they grow fur above their eyes that are colored differently.

 Dogs typically wrinkle their eyebrows when they suddenly notice something.